Call us for a Private Consultation 1-877-301-3338

 But patients and caregivers who hear the word “morphine” sometimes fear that their physician has given up, that they or someone they love will be heavily sedated and left to die.
 And physicians who do not—in the normal course of their practice—routinely prescribe advanced pain medications can be leery of prescribing morphine.

-Hospice and palliative care physicians, however, have both the expertise and experience in opiates to control their patients’ pain quickly using as little medication as possible.
+Hospice care physicians, however, have both the expertise and experience in opiates to control their patients’ pain quickly using as little medication as possible.
 They then “titrate,” monitoring each patient’s dosage and symptoms to reach the right level of pain control with the fewest side effects for that patient.

 No one at any stage of life should live in pain.
 Almost all pain can be alleviated with medications.
 With pain reduced to a tolerable level, the person can eat and sleep, be mentally alert and maintain a level of independence, dignity and self-care.
 Bottom line: morphine can improve quality of life.